MachFrum/Day-4-Assignment-PLP-S.E/README.md

 Q 13: How can understanding market trends inform your software’s positioning and development?
+-

-A 13: Understanding market trends is vital for positioning my B2B marketplace for SMBs effectively and guiding its development.
+Understanding market trends is vital for positioning my B2B marketplace for SMBs effectively and guiding its development.
 Here's how:

 1. Identifying Emerging Needs and Opportunities: